S3-working-group/s3-practical-guide/content/src/defining-agreements/record-agreements.md

 ### What to record?

-Record agreements with adequate detail so that important information / elements can be recalled later.
+Record agreements with adequate detail so that important information can be recalled later.

 At the very least include a summary of the driver, a description of what’s been agreed, who is responsible for what, evaluation criteria and a review date.